Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 Playing the piano has always been one of my greatest passions.
 After playing classical music for several years, I fell in love with improvisation as well as playing songs in different arrangements and styles.
-However, compared to playing songs from scores, these skills require some knowledge of know the music actually works.
+However, compared to playing songs from scores, these skills require some knowledge about know music actually works.
-At its core, we can divide music into three fundamental parts, namely **melody**, **rhythm** and **harmony**.
+At its core, we can divide music into three fundamental concepts, namely **melody**, **rhythm** and **harmony**.
-While you surely have an intuitive understanding of what melody and rhythm is, you may not be quite familiar with the last one.
+While you surely have an intuitive understanding of what melody and rhythm are, you may not be quite familiar with the last one.
 We can basically put it like that:
 Melody questions which note is played after the other while harmony describes which notes can be played simultaneously.
 In western music, harmony is represented as a sequence of chords which in turn are notes that are picked from a certain scale.

 The simplest form of a chord is the **triad** which consists of two stacked third intervals.
-For example, the C major chord contains the notes *c*, *e* and *g* which are derived by going a major third (four semitones) from *c* to *e* and a minor third (three semitones) from *e* to *g*.
+For example, the C major chord contains the notes *c*, *e* and *g* which are derived by going a major third (four half steps) from *c* to *e* and a minor third (three half steps) from *e* to *g*.
-Similarily, we can define the three remaining types of triads:
+Similarily, we can define the three remaining triad types:

 {.table .table-striped}
 type | first interval | second interval | example notation | example notes